MicrosoftDocs/visualstudio-docs/docs/vsto/how-to-programmatically-add-new-worksheets-to-workbooks.md

      The new worksheet is a native <xref:Microsoft.Office.Interop.Excel.Worksheet> object and not a host item.
 If you want to add a <xref:Microsoft.Office.Tools.Excel.Worksheet> host item, you should add the worksheet at design time.

-### To add a new worksheet to a workbook in an VSTO Add-in
+### To add a new worksheet to a workbook in a VSTO Add-in

 1. Use the <xref:Microsoft.Office.Interop.Excel.Worksheets.Add%2A> method of the <xref:Microsoft.Office.Interop.Excel.Sheets> collection.